Tuesday, March 31, 2015

 Going inside the Caverns

-We stopped at Childersburg, AL at Desoto Caverns.
+We stopped at Childersburg, A, at Desoto Caverns.

 We stayed until they closed at 5 P.M.

-We toured Desoto Caverns which, took an hour.
-We saw stalactites which are rock formations that hang down and stalagmites are rock formations that reach up, other mnemonics to help us remember this is that the two words differ in the sixth and seventh letters — using the sixth letter, stalactites come from the ceiling and stalagmites comes from the ground.
+We toured Desoto Caverns, which took an hour.
+We saw stalactites, rock formations that hang down, and stalagmites, rock formations that reach up.
+Other mnemonics to help us remember this are that the two words differ in the sixth and seventh letters — using the sixth letter, stalactites come from the ceiling, and stalagmites come from the ground.

-We saw a light show beginning with the first day of creation to the seventh day on that day God rested.
+We saw a light show that began on the first day of creation.
+On the seventh day, God rested.
 It was awesome.

-We exited Desoto Caverns and went to the park area where there were rides, archery, cave crawl, and mine for gemstones, we walked through, a lost trail maze.
+We exited Desoto Caverns and went to the park area where there were rides, archery, a cave crawl, and a mine for gemstones.
+We walked through a maze of lost trails.

-A man walked up to Lora and said the Lord told me to give this to you and he handed her some more tickets and wrapped up in the tickets was a twenty-dollar bill.
+A man walked up to Lora and said, "The Lord told me to give this to you."
+He handed her some more tickets, wrapped in a twenty-dollar bill.

 We stayed until the park closed at 5 P.M.

-The Lord was looking out for us that day and we made it home safe and sound.
+The Lord was looking out for us that day, and we made it home safely.

 Saturday, March 28, 2015